WeblateOrg/weblate/docs/devel/gettext.rst

 Extracting translatable strings
 +++++++++++++++++++++++++++++++

-Once you have code using the gettext calls, you can use :program:`xgettext` to extract messages from it and store them into a `.pot
+Once you have code using the gettext calls, you can use `xgettext`_ to extract messages from it and store them into a `.pot
 <https://www.gnu.org/software/gettext/manual/gettext.html#index-files_002c-_002epot>`_: